erikis/sys-yaml/README.md

 7. Directives/document end markers `---` and `...` must not have any data after the marker on the same line.
     * **Rationale:** Allowing the marker to co-exist on the same line with data causes ambiguity, as the same characters can be part of a key (or a value, if unquoted strings are allowed), but if other data and unquoted string values are both not allowed, then a marker is clearly not a key/value.
 It also causes problems with line-based parsing, as when a document ends there might already be data from the next document on the same line, which would need to be stored for the parsing of the next document.
    * **Workarounds:** Add a newline immediately after the marker.
-   * **Exceptions:** Spaces/tabs and/or a comment are still possible on the same line after the marker.
+   * **Exceptions:** Spaces/tabs and/or a comment are possible on the same line after the marker.

 ## License